GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 2. Websites that use the OpenID Connect protocol to authenticate users

 An easy way to accomplish the first--install and configure the [free open source Gluu Server](http://gluu.org/docs/deployment) using the Linux packages for CentOS, Ubuntu, Debian or Red Hat.
-You can also utilize Google as your OpenID Connect Provider (OP).
+Or you can also utilize Google as your OpenID Connect Provider (OP).
+The second is accomplished by calling the oxd APIs in your applications to send users to the OP for login.

-The second is accomplished by [installing the oxd service](https://gluu.org/docs/oxd/3.1.1/install/) on each web server that needs SSO.
-This provides easy to use local API’s that can be called by your web applications, and enables you to use a number of plugins for popular open source software packages.

 **Can I use oxd plugins for social login?**
-Since oxd simply makes it easy to send users to an OpenID Connect Provider (OP) for login, social login needs to be implemented at the OP.
-If you are using the Gluu Server, you can use [Passport.js](https://gluu.org/docs/ce/authn-guide/passport/) to configure and offer social login to your users.
+oxd simply makes it easy to send users to an OpenID Connect Provider (OP) for login.
+If you want to offer users the option to use social login, that needs to be implemented at the OP.
+If you are using the Gluu Server as your OP, you can use [Passport.js](https://gluu.org/docs/ce/authn-guide/passport/) to configure and support social login.

 **Can I use oxd for two-factor authentication (2FA)?**
 Again, since oxd simply makes it easy to send users to an OpenID Connect Provider (OP) for login, two-factor authentication needs to be enforced at the OP.
-If your OP supports two-factor authentication, your application can request it by specifying an `acr_value` in the oxd configuration file.
-To see which types of authentication mechanisms your OP supports navigate to `https://hostname/.well-known/openid-configuration` and look for `acr_values`.
-For instance, you can see that Google does not allow a client to request a specific type of authentication: [Google OpenID Configuration](https://accounts.google.com/.well-known/openid-configuration).
-The Gluu Server ships with several built in two-factor authentication mechanisms.
-Two that are very easy to use are FIDO U2F tokens (like Yubikey) and Duo Security.
-Check out the default [acr values for supported authentication mechanisms](https://gluu.org/docs/ce/3.0.1/admin-guide/openid-connect/#multi-factor-authentication-for-clients) in the Gluu Server.
+If you are using the Gluu Server as your OP, there are several built in two-factor authentication mechanisms.
+Learn more in the [Gluu Server authentication guide](https://gluu.org/docs/ce/3.1.1/authn-guide/intro/).

 **Can I use Google or Microsoft Azure Active Directory as my OpenID Connect Provider?**
-Probably, but Google and Microsoft do not support dynamic client registration.
-If you are successful with this, please let us know!
-It should work.
+We have tested and confirmed oxd to work with Google as an OP.
+Microsoft's OP implementation is not totally standard though, and therefore may require changes or updates to oxd to work.

 **Can I purchase support for the Gluu Server or oxd?**
 Yes, for information on paid support, [visit our website](http://gluu.org/pricing).